scope-lab-vu/deep-nn-car/DataCollection/Readme.md

+# Data collection using mouse control (new method)
+Images, steer(PWM) and speed(PWM) data is collected using mouse control.

-# Data collection using xbox controller
+# Data collection using xbox controller (old method)

 Images, steer(PWM) and speed(PWM) data is collected using xbox controller.
 This mode works using the client-server shown below.
 Note: This part of the data collection mode uses TCP for wireless communication, however for the rest of the autonomous driving we have moved to ZMQ.